 "You mean chilled to about grave temperature, is that right?"

 "No," he replied calmly.
 "We are not going to kill you.
-We're only going to perform a minor operation which will turn you into a mental retard, an idiot for the rest of your life."
+We're only going to perform a minor operation which will turn you into an idiot for the rest of your life."

 "Nothing you're not capable of."